ethereum/go-ethereum/src/pages/docs/faq.md

 ## What is `jwtsecret`?

 The `jwtsecret` file is required to create an authenticated connection between Geth and a consensus client.
-JWT stands for JSON Web Token - it is signed using a secret key, proving each party's identity.
+JWT stands for JSON Web Token - it is signed using a secret key.
+The signed token acts as a shared secret used to check that information is sent to and received from the correct peer.
 Read about how to create `jwt-secret` in Geth on our [Connecting to consensus clients](/content/docs/getting_started/consensus-clients.md) page.

 ## I noticed my peercount slowly decreasing, and now it is at 0.
 Restarting doesn't get any peers.